squaregoldfish/infrastructure/devops/roles/icos.onlyoffice/README.md

 # Overview

-This role will the OnlyOffice Documentserver as a docker container proxied by a host nginx.
+This role will install the OnlyOffice Documentserver as a docker container proxied by a host nginx.

 # Purpose